FRIDAY 13-9-24

 This morning we began the day with a little bit of sunshine, but it didn't last long and as usual we ended up expecting yet more rain.

 The first job was to pop down the road to the local Sainsbury's supermarket for some bits and pieces, then it was off to Shrewsbury, a journey of about forty-five miles.
-I would have liked to top up the fuel tank before arriving there but our own options along the route were cheap and nasty supermarket fuel costing only a couple of pence a litre less than the quality brands, or expensive quality fuels along the motorways.
+I would have liked to top up the fuel tank before arriving but our only options along the route were cheap and nasty supermarket fuel costing only a couple of pence a litre less than the quality brands, or expensive quality fuels along the motorways.
 I was a bit concerned that we'd be sucked in to the M6 (Toll) road, but feeling so rough I was prepared to pay the money if it made life easier.
 But I needn't have worried, having changed the menu options in the satnav to avoid toll roads, the satnav, for a pleasant change, performed faultlessly delivering us to a parking area across the road from the Shrewsbury P&R site (N52.740459° W2.725614°).
 Having packed waterproofs and brollies in my backpack we crossed the road for a ride in to town for the very reasonable price of one Pound a head return.
 It was so cheap I didn't have the heart to be cheeky enough to use my bus pass.

 Almost as soon as we stepped off the bus the heavens opened, so that seemed a good enough reason for The Chef to pop in to a few shops for a look around.
-She often buys online for M&S, but the problem is she can't judge the quality of the product without feeling it.
+She often buys online from M&S, but the problem is she can't judge the quality of the product without feeling it.
 So she'll go round and have a good feel eyeing up potential future purchases.

 We weren't in town too long as it was wet and miserable and although the town has many period timber framed properties, they start to lose their appeal eventually.
 I'm certain that Shrewsbury would be much more appealing if visited on a warm, sunny day and a blue sky.

-On our return home., having puts bits and pieces away I took myself off for a lie down which was most welcomed.
+On our return home, having puts bits and pieces away, I took myself off for a lie down which was most welcomed.

 Tomorrow we're off down the road to a BRITSTOP pub with a very good location for visiting the Ironbridge museum.
 Problem is they say to book ahead, but when you try you're told it's on a first come first served basis, so we just have to hope we can bag one of the four spaces available.